charlottekyng/usb-modules-v2/README.md

 #### QC
-The following will work for both Illumina and Ion Torrent sequencing, and will collect the appropriate metrics based on capture method and target panel.
+The following will work for both Illumina and Ion Torrent sequencing, and will collect the appropriate metrics based on capture method and target panel.\

+*Pre-requisites:* BAMs in bam/ after alignment with an appropriate aligner.\

 ```
 make bam_metrics
 make fastqc